Astrodevil/GitAlert/README.md

 <h3>Who are you?</h3>
 <p>We are a team of 3 folks who are interested in building new projects to practice their new learnings.
 We have decided to build this project after seeing a tutorial of similar kind.
-We wanted to implement this GitAlert app idea to solve real world usage which a new contributors faced while doing open-source. they don't know what and where to find ++good-first-issue** and this app will help them by randomly finding issue and get automated alert on their email or SMS.</p>
+We wanted to implement this GitAlert app idea to solve real world usage which a new contributors faced while doing open-source. they don't know what and where to find **good-first-issue** and this app will help them by randomly finding issue and get automated alert on their email or SMS.</p>

 **Our Team**
 - [Anand](https://github.com/Astrodevil)